Jack Stoll: Philadelphia Eagles (second stint)

 On August 28, 2024, Stoll was signed to the Philadelphia Eagles practice squad.
 He was promoted to the active roster on September 24.
 He was waived on November 12.

 Miami Dolphins

 On November 13, 2024, Stoll was claimed off waivers by the Miami Dolphins.

 New Orleans Saints

 On March 13, 2025, Stoll signed with the New Orleans Saints.
 He was released on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
 Stoll was promoted to the active roster on September 9.
+In Week 3 against the Seattle Seahawks, Stoll scored his first career touchdown on a 13-yard pass from Spencer Rattler.
+He made 15 appearances (including four starts) for the Saints, recording six receptions for 46 yards and one touchdown.
+On January 2, 2026, Stoll was placed on season-ending injured reserve due to a knee injury suffered in Week 17 against the Tennessee Titans.

+Cleveland Browns

+On March 11, 2026, Stoll signed with the Cleveland Browns.
+He was placed on injured reserve on August 20 and released eight days later.

+San Francisco 49ers

+On September 15, 2026, Stoll signed with the San Francisco 49ers practice squad.